cfbao/lastpass-vault-parser/ReadMe.md

 LastPass's built-in encrypted export contains more information than the plaintext CSV export, but still significantly less information than the first two options.
 The exported vault format is also slightly different, hence there may be minor parsing errors.

 ### What is my password iterations?
-Typically, you only need to manually enter your password iterations when your vault file is obtained via Option 2.
+Typically, you're only asked to manually enter your password iterations when your vault file is obtained via Option 2.
 In this case, you can check your password iterations by searching for "iterations.php" in the same network log.

 Alternatively, you can check it via the normal LastPass web interface: